Harvard-CS145/cs145-21-project4/README.md

 <a name="tips"></a>
 ## Impotant Notes

-* **Please closely follow updates on Piazza**.
-All further clarifications will be posted on Piazza via pinned Instructor Notes.
-We recommend you **follow** these notes to receive updates in time.
+* **Please closely follow updates on Ed**.
+All further clarifications will be posted on Ed via pinned posts.
+We recommend you **follow** these posts to receive updates in time.
 * You **MUST NOT** use TCP sockets.
 * We provide a proxy-based testing script to verify the correctness of your solution; check [here](./test_scripts/README.md) for details.